Work samples

 The Guardians

-In these works, my bird women engage with scenes depicted in decor toile fabrics.
-The toile scenes serve as a symbolic reference to humanity's progressive encroachment on natural landscapes and the resulting consequences of exploiting Earth's resources.
-This series portrays the beginning of humanity's exploitation and pilfering of the Earth's resources, prompting my bird warriors to intervene, educate, and safeguard the future.
+In these works, my bird women, women, and birds engage with scenes depicted in decor toile fabrics.
+The toile scenes serve as a symbolic reference to humanity's progressive encroachment on natural and cultural landscapes and the resulting consequences of exploiting Earth's resources.
+This series is prompting my bird warriors to intervene, educate, and safeguard the future.

 • Ms. Spoonbill Goes to Battle